 NOTE: This post may contain affiliate links or links to Amazon.
 If you choose to purchase anything through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure for details.

-After last week’s post about creating natural home fragrances using a crockpot, I got a number of questions about essential oils for home fragrance.
+After last week’s post about creating natural home fragrances using a crockpot, I got a number of questions about whether I use essential oils for home fragrance.
 And the answer is, I use them often!
 While the crockpot provides an all-day scent experience, I like to use essential oils in many different ways.
-My favorite is to create a simple, natural home-made air freshener with essential oils.
+My favorite is to create simple, natural home-made air fresheners with essential oils.

 Aromatherapy using essential oils has existed for more than 5,000 years, and has seen a real resurgence in popularity in the last decade in particular.
 Of course, essential oils have far more uses than simply making your home smell good.
 It would take months and hundreds of posts to really cover everything you can do with essential oils!

 There are many brands of essential oils on the market, but not all of them are of good quality.
 Always make sure you purchase organic, 100% therapeutic grade, GC/MS (gas chromatography-mass spectrometry) tested and certified oils.
 The terms “pure”, “natural”, and “high quality” are meaningless for essential oils, so read descriptions carefully before making your purchase.

 I like the brand Eden’s Garden, which I order online.
 It’s a woman-owned, family-operated company, and they are very thorough and transparent about their products.
 They stock a wide variety of single-scent oils as well as many blends, and I’ve been very pleased with the performance of every oil I have received from them.